RileyGabrielson/rileygabrielson.github.io/_posts/2025-05-02-recreating-my-first-program.markdown

 ## The Experience

 It was surreal to be back in that original text file, writing a silly game to show people.
+Those ugly goto statements have been rattling around in my brain for a long time, and writing them down again was strangely cathartic!
 It seems that 11 year old me and today me are both adept at writing dumpster fires in obscure scripting languages :)

 Recreating this program taught me something important: I have always liked building things.
 There's still that same thrill when you get something working, that same frustration when it doesn't, and that same satisfaction when you finally figure it out.
 The tools have evolved, but the fundamental experience of creating something from nothing is still... magical.
+The satisfaction of seeing your creation working for the first time has to be a thread that ties every software engineer together.

 How did your programming journey start?
+It might be illuminating to go back to your roots, if only to show you how far you have come.

 ## Additional Resources